 Manual vs Automated Social Listening

-You can start social listening manually — setting up keyword alerts, checking forums regularly, scanning subreddits by hand.
+You can start social listening manually.
+Set up keyword alerts, check forums regularly, scan subreddits by hand.
 This works up to a point.
 But it has serious limitations:

 • Manual monitoring is time-intensive and hard to maintain consistently